-The headphones are virtually identical, except the AKG K240 MKII has blue accents instead of gold ones.
-Besides that, MKII version includes a coiled cable and more comfortable ear pads, which may be important if you listen for hours at a time.
-Rather than spending an extra $20 for a nominal comfort upgrade, you can spend $10 for a softer earpad material altogether.
+The K240 Studio and K240 MKII are virtually identical, except the AKG K240 MKII have blue accents instead of gold ones.
+Besides that, the MKII include a coiled cable and more comfortable ear pads, which may be necessary if you listen for hours at a time.
+Rather than spending an extra $20 for a nominal comfort upgrade, stick to the K240 Studio.

 The AKG K240 Studio and K240 MKII use the same drivers and has the same frequency responses.